MichaelPoma/ds_university_grant_predictions_interpretability_tool_proj/README.md

 ## Data Collection

-The train data consisted of 8700+ University of Melbourne grant applications from late 2005 to 2008, whereas the test data consisted of 2100+ grant applications from 2009 to mid 2010.
+The train data consisted of 8700+ University of Melbourne grant applications from late 2005 to 2008, and the test data consisted of 2100+ grant applications from 2009 to mid 2010.

-With each application, I got the following about the applicant:
+With each application, I gathered the following about information the applicant:
 - Applicant ID
 - Submission Date
 - RFCD Code (Field of study classification)